TheAppHub/hindsight/source/_posts/work/ccc-ingredients.md

 tags:
 ---

-## From Legacy to Modern Chemistry
+## Legacy Reimagined

-We created a streamlined visual identity anchored in their existing colour palette, balancing heritage with a sharper, more contemporary edge.
-A fresh logo, suite of business stationery and flexible brand guidelines brought structure to the rollout.
-Our UX and UI design for the website focused on user-friendly navigation, with clear messaging, custom iconography and considered copywriting to guide customers through CCC’s complex offering with ease.

-### A Seamless Handover

-We delivered a Figma-ready design system to make handover smooth and scalable.
-From the home page through to product pages, the interface was designed to highlight CCC’s depth of expertise while keeping the user journey simple and intuitive — building trust from first click to final enquiry.
+With over 50 years of trusted supply behind them, CCC Ingredients needed a refreshed identity that honoured their history - without feeling stuck in it.
+We evolved the logo, deepening the yellow to add richness and intensity, while introducing angular forms into the octagon, subtle nods to the diversity of ingredients they supply across industries.

+### The result?

+A mark that feels stable, confident, and contemporary.

+We developed a visual identity system with updated colourways, brand language, and business collateral that felt modern while retaining CCC’s credibility.
+Our digital work focused on a user-first experience: clear navigation and considered copy to help customers quickly understand a complex offering.
+A great mix of the right ingredients plus a 'sprinkle' of something new!

+The result is a digital brand that builds trust from the first click to the final enquiry.

 <div class='embed-container'><iframe src='https://www.youtube.com/embed/bF8XhUBuBNc?si=0Pq0RhoEYqVBrW-y' frameborder='0' allowfullscreen></iframe></div>